TornRPG/datasync/README.md

 **Attention**: This Repository will be archived on July 1st.
 Any Development will be then made on my own [Profile](https://github.com/NotJansel), but on each version bump, the repositories will be merged.

+**Attention no. 2**: Due to the 1.19.1 releasing in foreseeable june 28th, 0.31 will be archived on release date, and development immediately moved to my personal github.

 ## Commands

 /datasync < command > - Main Command with all old Commands (see below)